Deep Inverse Design for High-Level Synthesis: Introduction

-To address these challenges, we propose a novel method called \textbf{\textit{Deep Inverse Design for HLS (DID$4$HLS)}}. \textit{DID$4$HLS} focuses on choosing the best pragma configurations of the compute-intensive algorithms to achieve designs that minimize the objectives of latency and area.
+To address these challenges, we propose a novel method called \textbf{\textit{Deep Inverse Design for HLS (DID$4$HLS)}}. \textit{DID$4$HLS} focuses on choosing the optimal pragma configurations of the compute-intensive algorithms to achieve designs that are close to Pareto points.
 We construct the design space with the pragmas of pipelining, loop unrolling, array partitioning, and function inlining.
 The uniqueness of \textit{DID$4$HLS} lies in its strategy to work on a distribution that samples pragma configurations, with constraints that prevent redundant design samples according to the strategies of HLS tools, such as interactions between pipelining and loop unrolling.
-Initially, \textit{DID$4$HLS} uses a Uniform pragma distribution to explore a wide range of design possibilities.
-It then iteratively synthesizes batches of designs generated from the updated pragma distributions, resulting in the IRs that are generally represented in CDFG and crucial in deriving their final hardware designs \cite{lin2020hl, kuang2023hgbo}.
+Initially, \textit{DID$4$HLS} uses a random pragma distribution to explore a wide range of design possibilities.
+It then iteratively synthesizes batches of designs generated from the updated pragma distributions, resulting in the IRs that are generally represented in CDFG and crucial in deriving their final hardware designs \cite{kuang2023hgbo}.
 In this work, we call these IRs as post-HLS IRs (PIRs).
 These PIRs, along with data on their objectives, are collected into a dataset which is used to train the objective predictors based on Graph Attention Network v$2$ (GATv$2$) \cite{brody2021attentive}.
 Furthermore, \textit{DID$4$HLS} adopts Variational Autoencoder (VAE) to learn the distribution of design features that determine design performance.
 They are extracted from the PIRs by the GATv$2$ models.
 This training is conditioned on the pragma distributions.
 Through this process, \textit{DID$4$HLS} effectively converges the pragma distribution to approximate Pareto front \cite{schafer2019high}.

 In summary, our work addresses the three aforementioned limitations of the prior works as follows: